Erbi Ago

-Erbi Ago (born 8 March 1990) is an Albanian entrepreneur, legal professional, actor, and academic.
+Erbi Petrit Ago (born 8 March 1990) is an Albanian entrepreneur, legal professional, actor, and academic.

 Ago was born in Tirana, Albania.
 Leaving home at the age of 15, he has lived in Bulgaria and the United Kingdom.
 He was first discovered in Sofia, Bulgaria.
 He is part of the cast of American film Messengers 2: The Scarecrow, starring Norman Reedus and Claire Holt, playing the role of Randy.
 He is known for the role of Stuart in Ghost Town (2009), and John Fields in Lightning Strikes (2009).
-As of 2014, he has become an academic and lecturer of Business Law at Tirana Business University.
+In 2014, he was a lecturer of Business Law at Tirana Business University.